mninadmnobo/CSE406-Window_Scaling_Attack/README.md

 ---

+1. What is TCP Window Scaling (Briefly)?

+"At its core, TCP Window Scaling is a crucial feature that allows modern networks to achieve high speeds.
+Without it, TCP connections are limited to a very small 'data-in-flight' capacity (around 64 Kilobytes).
+Window Scaling effectively multiplies this capacity, allowing much more data to be sent before an acknowledgment is needed, making high-speed, long-distance communication efficient.
+This capability is negotiated right at the start of a TCP connection, during the SYN/SYN-ACK handshake."

+2. What I Have Done (The Attack):

+"My demonstration involves a Man-in-the-Middle (MITM) attack.
+I've used ARP poisoning to position my attacker machine directly between a client and a server.
+This means all their network traffic passes through my attacker."

+"Once in the middle, my attacker actively intercepts the initial SYN and SYN-ACK packets that are crucial for setting up a TCP connection.
+These are the packets where the Window Scale option is negotiated.
+My attack script specifically modifies these packets, for approximately half of the connections, to effectively disable TCP Window Scaling by setting the negotiation option to zero."

+"The result is that for those modified connections, the TCP communication is throttled back to that old, inefficient 64KB window limit.
+This drastically reduces the connection's effective speed and capacity."

+3. How I Am Validating (The Proof):

+"I'm validating the attack's success by observing the network traffic using Wireshark."

+"1.
+ARP Poisoning Confirmation: First, by simply running Wireshark on my attacker machine and seeing all the traffic flowing between the client and server, it confirms my MITM position is active."

+"2.
+Direct Attack Evidence (Window Scale Manipulation):
+* By applying the Wireshark filter: (ip.addr == 192.168.56.10 or ip.addr == 192.168.56.20) and (tcp.flags.syn == 1 or tcp.flags.syn == 1 and tcp.flags.ack == 1)
+* I can observe the SYN and SYN-ACK packets.
+I'll see some packets where the 'Window Scale' option (e.g., WS=128) is present, indicating normal negotiation.
+* Crucially, for the packets my attacker modified, you'll notice the absence of this large window scale, or even small Win= values displayed directly.
+This confirms my script successfully tampered with the negotiation for those connections."

+"3.
+Impact Evidence (Performance Degradation):
+* When I then filter for: `tcp.analysis.retransmission`
+  * You'll see a massive number of red-highlighted `[TCP Retransmission]` packets.
+This is the most direct evidence of the attack's success – the connections are struggling severely, constantly re-sending data because the limited window prevents efficient flow.
+* Furthermore, if I filter for: `tcp.window_size == 0`
+  * You'll also see instances where endpoints are forced to advertise a 'Zero Window', meaning they can't accept any more data.
+This is a severe symptom of the connection failing due to the attack, often leading to connections being abruptly reset.

+These observations in Wireshark clearly show that the TCP Window Scaling Attack is effective in degrading connection performance and ultimately causing communication failures."

 ## Configuration & Setup Guide

 This guide provides step-by-step instructions to set up and run the virtual lab environment for the TCP Window Scaling Attack demonstration.
 All commands are copy-paste ready for your convenience.